 Professor Dennis Taylor began his academic and research career at Flinders University in 1985.
 After completing his B.Sc (Hons, first class) and receiving a University Medal for his efforts, he remained at Flinders to complete his PhD in the field of organic chemistry.
 He then travelled to Texas to work with the Nobel laureate, the late Sir Derek Barton, and quickly rose to become 2IC of the large Barton Group.
 Upon his return to Australia, he took up a position as lecturer at the University of Adelaide.
 In 2006, he moved to the Waite campus to take up the position of Chair and Professor of Oenology.
 He has been very active in research, and has published in excess of 100 scientific papers.

 She is a graduate of the Australian Institute of Company Directors course, a Fellow of the Australian Rural Leadership Foundation, a past participant of the Future Leaders and a past non-executive director of the Grape and Wine Research and Development Corporation.
-Currently managing director of Retallack Viticulture, and about to embark on a PhD at The University of Adelaide, Retallack is also the 2012 recipient of the RIRDC South Australian Rural Women’s Award.
+Currently managing director of Retallack Viticulture, and a director of the Wine Australia board.
+Retallack is also the 2012 recipient of the RIRDC South Australian Rural Women’s Award.

 Paul van der lee is an adjunct lecturer at the University of Adelaide Business School, where he supports the Master of Wine Business program.
 He is also principal of the strategy consulting business Van der Lee & Associates and was the Winemakers’ Federation of Australia manager, economics and policy.
 His extensive experience covers related areas of taxation, economic policy and grapegrower policy initiatives.